jeanguanda/utils/README.md

-# utils
+# Utils Repository

-Simple scripts useful for tasks
+Useful scripts for day to day